capactio/capact/docs/proposal/20201102-typeinstances-flow.md

 ####  Suggested solution

 The Voltron Engine could automatically add a step at the end of the Workflow to uploads all TypeInstances specified under `spec.output`.
-Unfortunately, it gets complicated when the Action developer wants to upload additional TypeInstances.
-To solve that problem, the Action developer needs to describe the relations between additional output TypeInstances as described in [this](#additional-output-typeinstances-and-relations-between-them) section.
+Unfortunately, it gets complicated when the Interface contains multiple output TypeInstances, or the Action developer wants to upload additional TypeInstances.
+To solve that problem, the Action developer needs to describe the relations between output TypeInstances as described in [this](#additional-output-typeinstances-and-relations-between-them) section.
 In that way, the Voltron Engine can add a step that can upload artifacts automatically.

 To update TypeInstance in a workflow, the workflow output artifact name should match the workflow input artifact.
 The upload step overwrites TypeInstance using PUT-like operation with a proper `resourceVersion`.
 If there is a conflict, the workflow fails and can be retried.